-The SENCO at Boughton-under-Blean & Dunkirk Methodist Primary School is Miss Samantha Holness, who is a qualified teacher who is currently undertaking the National Award for SEN Co-ordination.
-She also holds and the following degree Primary Education, BA Hons.
+The SENCO at Boughton-under-Blean & Dunkirk Methodist Primary School is Mrs Samantha Whittaker, who is a qualified teacher who has achieved the National Award for SEN Co-ordination.
+She also holds and the following degree; Primary Education, BA Hons.

-Miss Holness is available on 01227 751431 or sam.holness@bad.kent.sch.uk.
-Please note she is out of class Monday, Tuesday and Wednesday.
+Mrs Whittaker is available on 01227 751431 or sam.holness@bad.kent.sch.uk.

+Please note she is out of class all day on a Monday and Tuesday.
+She is also out of class on a Wednesday and Thursday morning.